top of page

 General Manager & Senior Project Manager

-Working with CICI since its conception, Hayley is a driving force behind the scenes forging partnerships, designing programs and developing community engagement programs for CICI.
-A marine biologist & zoologist, passionate photographer and videographer and diving instructor, Hayley has worked her way around the world through out her 20 year career in various marine based roles.
+Hayley is the driving force for Conflict Islands Conservation Initiative forging partnerships, designing and implementing programs, fund raising, publishing in journals and developing community engagement programs.
+She is a marine biologist & zoologist, passionate photographer and videographer and diving instructor, Hayley has worked her way around the world throughout her 20 year career in various marine based roles but has been based in Papua New Guinea since 2016.

 20191119_115003 (2).jpg